wavim/assignee/report/report-p2.typ

 Largest Contentful Paint dominates one's first-impressions, and decides if visitors would like to stay for content.

-Backend load testing was simulated using Axios, and benchmarked with BenchJS' asynchronous testing suite.
+Backend load testing was simulated using Axios, and benchmarked with BenchJS asynchronous testing suite.
 The procedure is detailed in the last section.
 The tests help maintain the scalability of the application.

 == Compatibility